 Certainly, when it comes to sentiment there are few who can create images that have such longing emotional appeal as Steven Spielberg – the moment Peter rediscovers his ability to fly is exhilarating, and the images of a young girl singing in a broken-voice about missing her mother or of the tiny Tinkerbell attempting to shade the baby Peter from the rain with a leaf are incredibly touching.
 As with most Steven Spielberg films, it is very much a case of surrendering to Spielberg’s spell or not at all – and for those resistant to Spielberg, Hook offers more than usual that can be ‘resisted’.
 Steven Spielberg’s greatest failing as a director is an over-enthusiasm with slapstick – it was something that killed 1941 (1979) and the first two Indiana Jones sequels – and the sequences with the Lost Boys indulging in food fights and manic skate board chases become tiresomely noisy.

-Other adaptations of Peter Pan include:- the classic Disney animated version Peter Pan (1953); Peter Pan (1955), a live tv play; Peter Pan (1976), a tv movie version with Mia Farrow!!! playing Peter; the animated tv series Peter Pan and the Pirates (1990); Peter Pan (tv movie, 2000); and the big-budget live-action Peter Pan (2003).
-There was also the fascinating but little-seen Neverland (2003), which gave Peter Pan a modernised interpretation with Peter a kid suffering from bipolar disorder; and the tv mini-series Neverland (2011), which offered a science-fictional rationalisation set on an alien planet.
+Other adaptations of Peter Pan include:- the classic Disney animated version Peter Pan (1953); Peter Pan (1955), a live tv play; Peter Pan (1976), a tv movie version with Mia Farrow!!! playing Peter; the animated tv series Peter Pan and the Pirates (1990); Peter Pan (tv movie, 2000); the big-budget live-action Peter Pan (2003) and the Disney live-action remake Peter Pan and Wendy (2023).
+There was also the fascinating but little-seen Neverland (2003), which gave Peter Pan a modernised interpretation with Peter a kid suffering from bipolar disorder; the tv mini-series Neverland (2011), which offered a science-fictional rationalisation set on an alien planet; and the modernised Wendy (2020), which relocates the story in the Mississippi Delta.
 Other variations of the story include:- Disney’s animated theatrical sequel Return to Never Land (2002) and the series of Tinkerbell dvd-released films with TinkerBell (2008), Tinker Bell and the Lost Treasure (2009), Tinker Bell and the Great Fairy Rescue (2010), Secret of the Wings (2012), The Pirate Fairy (2014) and Tinker Bell and the Legend of the Neverbeast (2014); and the live-action prequel Pan (2015).
 Finding Neverland (2004) was a biopic about J.M.
 Barrie and offered a heavily fictionalised account of the writing of Peter Pan.